-Surgical orthodontics is a branch of orthodontic practice that uses surgical intervention to address serious orthodontic problems in the jaw.
+Surgical orthodontics is a branch of orthodontic practice that uses surgical intervention to address severe orthodontic problems in the jaw.
 Because your teeth are anchored in your jawbone, these procedures also affect alignment, and braces are used to create optimal alignment and bite once the surgery is complete.

 Some issues that can be addressed through surgical orthodontics include: